movadee/portfolio-movadee/README.md

 so I can receive emails from people.
 I found a great solution that is not require backend setup.
 Now I am sending notification email from a Contact Us Form using Google Apps Mail.
 [Follow this link](https://github.com/dwyl/html-form-send-email-via-google-script-without-server) if you'd like to know details

+## Google Analytics

+I am using Google Analytics to monitor site ctivities.
+Here is [a super helpful rticle](https://codeburst.io/using-google-analytics-with-angular-25c93bffaa18) that I've used for a reference.

 ## App Specifications Document

 I was inspired by Mr. Joel Spolski and his amazing book Joel on Software to write this [Project Specs](https://docs.google.com/document/d/1eTpdydbdG0UwS-yy14mLAFd8VkwStVFrw6QwhR4-yTI/edit?usp=sharings).